RajatJangra2653/ai-developer/Labs/lab-01.md

 In this exercise, you have completed the following:

-- Set up Azure AI Foundry.
+- Set up Microsoft Foundry.

 - Created Azure AI Search.